top of page

 Holy Communion

-Everyone is welcome for Holy Communion at St Mary's Church in Walpole.
-Refreshments will be served after.
+Everyone is welcome for Holy Communion at St Peter's Church in Spexhall.
+Refreshments will be served afterwards.

 You can access the service booklet here.